 - a.
-Yearly MAP/EOC and NWEA scores are shared with the parents. - b.
-Periodically the students are given the opportunity to complete an evaluation form which asks questions about the instructor, the textbook, and the curriculum. - c.
-The district responds to various requests from community special interest groups to disseminate information (Scouts, Hospital with Latch Key Program, Developmental Disabilities for mainstreaming, Firefighters during Fire Prevention Week, Dentists for Dental Hygiene, Red Ribbon Drug Awareness Week, Truck Industry, etc.). - d.
+Yearly MAP/EOC and i-Ready scores are shared with the parents. - b.
+Periodically, students are given the opportunity to complete an evaluation form which asks questions about the instructor, the textbook, and the curriculum. - c.
+The district responds to various requests from community special interest groups to disseminate information (Scouts, groups that support students with developmental disabilities, Firefighters during Fire Prevention Week, Dentists for Dental Hygiene, Red Ribbon Drug Awareness Week, etc.). - d.
 Parents who have children in IDEA programs or Title I classes are invited to attend a yearly meeting to discuss these services. - e.
 Parents are invited to various meetings and to serve on advisory boards. - f.
 Parents and other community members are on the Comprehensive School Improvement Plan committee.